 The name of the Scene is shown here and can be changed by clicking the “Scene” title.
 The default name of the Scene is “Scene.
 Next to it is a grey box, which allows you to change the color of the Scene Object as it is displayed in the Canvas.

 Note: This does not change the name of the actual project file.
-This is done using File > Save or File > Rename which affects the filename.
-You can also click the header Untitled of the Studio window to change the default file name.
+This is done using File > Save As which affects the filename.
+You can also click the header Untitled of the Spatial Studio window to change the default file name.